g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <br>

-> "[The world] is such a precarious place.
-Nothing ever works out the way you wanted.
+> Nothing ever works out the way you wanted.
 That’s why people like role-playing games.
 You can be whoever you want to be.
-You can try again."
+You can try again.

 <center>– <a href="{{dice}}">Novelty Dicemaker</a></center>